Crowley Fuels Alaska

 Crowley Fuels transports, stores, sells and delivers high-quality fuels, with an emphasis on service, reliability and safety.
 With 350 employees in Alaska, we are the state’s largest wholesaler of quality fuel products, including diesel, heating fuel, propane, gasoline, aviation fuels, marine fuels and packaged petroleum products.

-We have a combined 76 million gallons of fuel storage capacity at terminals throughout the state, and we utilize our diverse distribution channels – on land, over water and occasionally through the air – to deliver the fuel Alaskans need to live, work and play in more than 280 communities from the North Slope to Southeast Alaska and points in between.
+We have fuel storage capacity at terminals throughout the state, and we utilize our diverse distribution channels – on land, over water and occasionally through the air – to deliver the fuel Alaskans need to live, work and play in more than 160 communities from the North Slope to Southeast Alaska and points in between.